jarcane/heresy/README.md

 The official documentation and reference can be found here:  http://pkg-build.racket-lang.org/doc/heresy/index.html

 Heresy is chiefly written by myself, with considerable contributions from Alex Knauth, and several others in the Racket community.
-The code Copyright 2014 by John S. Berry III, and is licensed via the LGPL v3.
+The code Copyright 2014 by Annaia Berry, and is licensed via the LGPL v3.

 Installation
 ------------